project-gemmi/gemmi/docs/mol.rst

-When the unit cell is created by reading a coordinate file it gets information about symmetry transformations and it can do a few other things, such as finding symmetry images of a point, or determining if the given coordinates are close to a special position.
+When the unit cell is created by reading a coordinate file it gets information about symmetry transformations and it can do a few other things, such as finding symmetry images of a point or determining if the given coordinates are close to a special position.
 This will be covered later on.